hpc-carpentry/hpc-chapel/_episodes/08-timing.md

 - "Use UNIX `time` command or instrument your Chapel code to measure performance."
 ---

-The code generated after Excercise 4 is the basic implementation of our simulation.
-We will be using it as a benchmark, to see how much we can improve the performance when introducing the parallel programming features of the language in the following lessons.
+The code generated after Exercise 4 is the basic implementation of our simulation.
+We will use it as a benchmark, to see how much we can improve the performance when introducing the parallel programming features of the language in the following lessons.

 But first, we need a quantitative way to measure the performance of our code.
-Maybe the easiest way to do it, is to see how much it takes to finish a simulation.
+The easiest way to do it is to see how long it takes to finish a simulation.
 The UNIX command `time` could be used to this effect

 ~~~
 >> time ./base_solution --rows=650 --cols=650 --x=200 --y=300 --niter=10000 --mindif=0.002 --n=1000